closeicon

 If his name’s familiar, it’s probably because you recall Professor Tim Spector from the pandemic when he co-led the ZOE COVID Symptom Study, a large-scale research initiative tracking COVID-19 symptoms through a smartphone app.
 His study — to which many of us contributed — significantly increased understanding the virus’s symptoms and hotspots.

-The project had originally been set up (just before the pandemic) to track individual responses to food, and it was to this original purpose that he and co-founders, Jonathan Woolf and George Hadjigeorgiou reverted after their temporary pandemic pivot.
+The project had originally been set up (prior to the pandemic) to track our individual responses to food.
+After their pandemic pivot, Spector and co-founders Jonathan Woolf and George Hadjigeorgiou returned Zoe to this original purpose.

-Spector’s fame (and his path to Zoe’s personalised nutrition programme) has also been connected to his work in genetics, microbiome research and very digestible books in nutrition He’s also penned a series of books on nutrition, the gut, microbiome and how different foods affect us.
-The most recent, Food For Life, set out how different foods affect us and has led to his most recent book, a collection of recipes — The Food For Life Cookbook — that helps us put his advice into practice.
+Spector’s fame (and his path to Zoe’s personalised nutrition programme) has also been connected to his work in genetics, microbiome research and his very digestible books in nutrition He’s also penned a series of books on nutrition — enlightening us on our gut microbiomes and how various foods affect our health.
+His most recent, Food For Life, set out how we might react to different foods and has led to the collection of recipes — The Food For Life Cookbook — published this month that helps us put his advice into practice.

 As it turns out, he’s Jewish.
 He tells me his late father (eminent pathologist Walter Spector) was “not very practising” and mother, June, was “an Australian Christian who converted about five minutes before their wedding ceremony — just to please my father’s parents.”

 Although Walter and June did not bring him up with any religious faith Spector did feel some connection to his father’s heritage: “there’s a lot of cultural identity — a lot of my friends are Jewish.
-We lived in north London, and I went to UCS.”
+We lived in north London, and I went to UCS [Hampstead’s University College School].”

 “I’d love to be able to make the healthy bagel, but I haven’t succeeded yet.
 I do miss a bagel with salmon and cream cheese.
 Occasionally I have one — I think I had one last year, just to see remind myself what it tasted like.
 If I could make a sourdough rye bagel then I’d be in business — make a fortune.”